MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 - CaptionData
 - Aggregated Metadata

-All data in these worksheets are organized in Excel tables from which you can reference individual fields using Excel table formulas.
+All data in these worksheets is organized in Excel tables from which you can reference individual fields using Excel table formulas.

+> [!NOTE]
-Notice: all three worksheets are hidden by default.
+> All three worksheets are hidden by default.

 #### TranslationData worksheet definition (table TranslationData)